-Renovation tour - an impressive renovation of a large Victorian family home
+An impressive renovation of a large Victorian home

 Period properties often make the most challenging renovation projects, having often been untouched for years.
 If you are prepared for a big project, then lovingly restoring a period property and bring the original features back to life, will give you so much satisfaction.

 We catch up with Rebecca from @love_this_old_house on Instagram, who embarked on a full on renovation of a large Victorian home.
 Rebecca's home is just beautiful, with the colour palette and furnishing sympathetic to the period of the home, whilst still very current in style.

 Thanks to Rebecca for sharing her renovation story and pictures of her stunning home.